 Voximplant developer account.
 If you don’t have one, sign up here

-Voximplant application, JS scenario, rule, and two users.
+Voximplant application and two users.
 Those will be created during this tutorial

 Client for users to log in.
 We’ll use our demo clients for Web, iOS and Android

 Backend server for storing users of a Voximplant application

 It’s for the better to make a request for all available users within a Voximplant application at each client’s start.
 In order to do so, the client has to request all users related to already created conversation by using your Voximplant account credentials.

 This is where the backend server is in need: we don’t want to store private authorization on the client side since it’s totally insecure (chances are you don’t want it either), so we can delegate it to backend.
 We’ve implemented a backend server using PHP, check the full listing of it here.
 You’re free to either use our solution or implement your own server using another programming language.